StellarNavi/StellarNavi.github.io/README.md

 <p>My ePortfolio showcases three major enhancements representing the core areas of computer science: <strong>software engineering</strong>, <strong>algorithms and data structures</strong>, and <strong>databases</strong>.
 Collectively, these artifacts demonstrate my ability to turn well-designed ideas into production-ready applications that deliver value.
 As I enter the next stage of my career, I bring a passion for data-driven problem solving, continuous learning, and building solutions that balance innovation with security and performance.</p>

+* Collaborating in a team environment: Used feature branches (enh1/2/3 → dev → main), performed merges with conflict resolution, and documented changes for review, these are all habits that translate directly into a real-world workflows within a team enviornment.
+* Communicating with stakeholders: Explain requirements and trade-offs in a way that both technical and non-technical audiences can follow (examples: why a normalized schema + views are more efficient than ad-hoc queries or costly loops, why security matters at every step and practiced maintaining concise READMEs, code comments and other documentation).
+* Data structures & algorithms: Applied indexing strategies, window functions, choosing the best algorithm for the need and implementing efficient server-side computations to keep UIs snappy and real-time metrics accurate at scale.
+* Software engineering & database: Produced an easily maintainable Flask codebase, reproducible Postgres database structure with easilly seedable SQL and modularized code with a templated user interface that is easy to maintain demonstrating full-stack competency.
+* Security mindset: Practiced a security mindset throughout the entire process with strongly hashed credentials, validated inputs, safe file paths and considered abuse cases such as path traversal, and CSRF (cross-site request forgery) through requiring the users passwords at destructive action requests even thorugh authentication during the current session is already active.

+### How the artifact enhancements fit together
+I chose to develop and enhance a singluar project to show how these topics all fit together in a project as a whole.
+Together these illustrate a polished product that is secure and trustworthy for managing user data and providing a meaningful and reliable tool within a modern and easy to use interface.

-#### What is MyMessierTracker?
+>#### What is MyMessierTracker?
-MyMessierTracker is a full-stack Flask + PostgreSQL web app that lets you catalog your captures of the Messier DSOs (deep sky objects), upload a photo, tag the object, add notes, and track progress across all 110 objects with clean analytics and visuals.
-It also includes real catalog data (object types, RA/Dec location, magnitude) with rarity scores and progress metrics.
+>MyMessierTracker is a full-stack Flask + PostgreSQL web app that lets you catalog your captures of the Messier DSOs (deep sky objects), upload a photo, tag the object, add notes, and track progress across all 110 objects with clean analytics and visuals.
+It also includes real catalog >data (object types, RA/Dec location, magnitude) with rarity scores and progress metrics.
 It aims to help users track and journal their Messier-object observations while inspiring astrophotographers to continue gazing upward and capturing the wonders of the night sky.

 You can access <a href="https://mymessiertracker.com" target="_blank" rel="noopener"><strong>My Messier Tracker</strong></a> by creating your own account or exploring it with some data already populated for your convinience by using the following demo account creditials: UN=demo@pending.com and PW=123.